osmosis-labs/osmosis/x/smart-account/README.md

 #### `Initialize`

 Initializes the authenticator when retrieved from storage.
-It takes stored data (e.g., PublicKey for signature verification) as an argument to set up the authenticator.
+It takes the stored config (e.g., PublicKey for signature verification) as an argument to set up the authenticator.

 #### `Authenticate`